A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Abstract

-\textbf{Methods:} We developed a multi-dynamic low-rank deep image prior (ML-DIP) framework that models spatial image content and temporal deformation fields using separate neural networks.
-These networks are optimized per scan to reconstruct the dynamic image series directly from undersampled k-space data.
-ML-DIP was evaluated on (i) a 3D cine digital phantom with simulated premature ventricular contractions (PVCs), (ii) ten healthy subjects (including two scanned during both rest and exercise), and (iii) five patients with PVCs.
-Phantom results were assessed using peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM).
+\textbf{Methods:} We developed a multi-dynamic low-rank deep image prior (ML-DIP) framework that models spatial image content and deformation fields using separate neural networks.
+These sub-networks are jointly trained per scan to reconstruct the dynamic image series directly from undersampled k-space data.
+ML-DIP was evaluated on (i) a 3D cine digital phantom with simulated premature ventricular contractions (PVCs), (ii) ten healthy subjects (including two scanned during both rest and exercise), and (iii) \textb{12 patients with a history of PVCs.} Phantom results were assessed using peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM).
 In vivo performance was evaluated by comparing left-ventricular function quantification (against 2D real-time cine) and image quality (against 2D real-time cine and binning-based 5D-Cine).

 \textbf{Results:} In the phantom study, ML-DIP achieved PSNR $>29$ dB and SSIM $>0.90$ for scan times as short as two minutes, while recovering cardiac motion, respiratory motion, and PVC events.
 In healthy subjects, ML-DIP yielded functional measurements comparable to 2D cine and higher image quality than 5D-Cine, including during exercise with high heart rates and bulk motion.
-In PVC patients, ML-DIP preserved beat-to-beat variability and reconstructed irregular beats, whereas 5D-Cine showed motion artifacts and information loss due to binning.
+In PVC patients, ML-DIP preserved beat-to-beat variations and reconstructed irregular beats, whereas 5D-Cine showed motion artifacts and information loss due to binning.